cynthialmy/cynthialmy.github.io/_posts/2025-04-24-sap-edifact-integration.md

 I owned the cutover plan: which message types shipped first, which counterparty integrations were highest risk, and what rollback looked like if a deployment broke production messaging.
 The sequencing followed risk, not feature completeness.
 High-volume message types (supplier switches, meter readings) shipped and stabilized first.
 Lower-volume processes followed.

 The coordination mechanism was simple: a shared tracking sheet with every message type, counterparty, test status, rejection log, and owner.
-Nothing was automated.
-The value was not the tooling; it was forcing every team to update daily against the same source of truth.
+Teams updated it daily as the shared source of truth.
 When a rejection came in from a German grid operator at 4pm CET, the China team picked it up at 9am CST the next morning with full context already documented.

 ---